colinjdm/lowtemp/README.md

 The program begins by implementing the following libraries:

+- googlemaps, to geocode the input location
+- os, to load the API key from the .env file
 - re, to perform a regular expression to pull the date from the API data
 - requests, to request the API data
+- sys, to exit the program if the API is unavailable
 - colorama, to colorize the bar graph
+- dotenv, to load the API key from the .env file
 - pprint, to help visualize the API json file

-The main function of the program begins with the API request.
-This first requests only serves to convert the latitude and longitude of my location into location data that the API can use.
+The main function of the program begins with the user-input location.
+This location is sent to the googlemaps API to request the latitude and longitude of the location.
+The lat and long are rounded to four decimal places (per the weather.gov API docs) and then sent to the weather.gov API.
+This first weather.gov request only serves to convert the latitude and longitude of my location into location data that the API can use.
 A second API request is then made using this data, saving it as "forecast".
-This forecast is a json.
+This forecast is returnded as a json.

 Here a for-loop begins which contains the f-string that will serve as the graph for every hour.
 The enumerate function is used to count the number of loops.
 This is used later to limit the number of hours that are shown in the graph.